 Kipon 40mm f0.85 III Sample Photos

-For coloring I use my own presets which you can check out here.
+For coloring, I use my own CORE presets which you can check out here.
+Version 2.0 is available now, so if you have the older versions you can upgrade by logging and downloading the latest.

 You can also check out the version II review of this lens to see even more samples of how the bokeh renders in various conditions.
 Mostly what’s changed between the old and new is the mk III has better contrast and color and better flare control.